This post contains affiliate links. Read the full disclosure here

 I just want to add that if you want to be an effective affiliate marketer, you must be confident with the products you are promoting.
 Better yet, you must have at least tried using the product yourself so you can give honest and authentic feedback.

 If affiliate marketing is an entirely new ballgame for you, check out Michelle Schroeder’s Making Sense of Affiliate Marketing.
 Michelle is one of the biggest bloggers out there who consistently make $50,000 in affiliate income every single month.
-I have taken this course as well and I can highly recommend it.
+I have taken this course as well and I can highly recommend it for beginners.

 Affiliate marketing has a learning curve, so it’s best to give yourself the time to study all the resources you can find.
 You can start by setting up a blog or website, identifying a niche or products you want to promote, and signing up for affiliate programs.